leonardpauli/LPParallaxScrollView/README.md

 		self.viewController = [[MYViewController alloc] init];

-- Download this repo as zip, drag the folder MYParallaxScrollView into the project (sidebar)
+- Download this repo as zip, drag the folders "MYParallaxScrollView" and "Help files" into the project (sidebar)
 - Check "Copy items.." and "Create Groups..", hit return.
 - Click your project name in the sidebar
 - Make sure that portrait only is selected for now
+- Scroll down to frameworks
+- Press the + button and add the QuartzCore.framework.

 MYViewController.m: